 I felt like I did everything right.
 I was newly married and my husband and I were left confused and sad about the situation.
 Thankfully, he’s a farmer so he always had the best things to say.
 I will never forget when I was in the emergency room crying as I was holding his hand and I said to him, “I can’t believe that this is part of our story.”
 And he looked at me and said, “You know Di, I’ve planted so many seeds in my life and out of those seeds, some make it beautifully and some don’t.
 We must understand that this is beyond our control.”

 He has been a big influence on my life and how I look at seasons.
 He was explaining to me that there are good times to plant seeds, especially around the new moon.
 This segued into my nursing and even at the beach that I am around in Florida as I started to notice changes in the tides.
 Flooding happened around the new moon and it was incredible to become aware of it all.

 I then decided to take the biggest leap of my life and leave nursing.
 Within that same month, I got pregnant.
 I often wonder if that had something to do with it; not living in my purpose and then moving into this new space of diving into yoga.
 I started working with beautiful people in beautiful places and it was all just a dream come true.

-There is a period after baby where some women choose to do a 40-day isolation with baby and selected people in their environment.
+There is a period after baby where some women choose to do 40-day isolation with baby and selected people in their environment.
 I chose to do it and I was very selective with what energies I would let into that space.
-Seren helped me become extremely intuitive.
+Seren helped me to become extremely intuitive.

 Erica: I think pregnancy and becoming a mom makes you so much more aware of your own body.
 You probably notice it more in the womb, but after they are born all the sudden you experience this connection that you have never experienced before with another human being.